-Martin G Sanda MDChairman and Professor of Urology, Emory University School of Medicine, Director, Prostate Cancer Center, Winship Cancer Institute,
+Martin G. Sanda MDChairman and Professor of Urology, Emory University School of Medicine; Director, Prostate Cancer Center, Winship Cancer Institute, Emory University, Atlanta, Georgia

 Martin G. Sanda, MD, is Professor and Chair of Urology at Emory University School of Medicine and Director of the Prostate Cancer Center at Emory’s Winship Cancer Institute.
 Dr. Sanda is a surgeon-scientist with expertise in prostate cancer clinical care, as well as in translational and outcomes research.
 He has held continuous NIH funding since 1996 as the PI of studies evaluating prostate cancer biomarkers, tumor immunology, and quality of life that have led to more than 150 publications which have been cited over 10,000 times in the biomedical literature.
 Dr. Sanda’s clinical practice is focused on developing new surgical and non-surgical approaches to cancer care and to improving the quality of life among cancer survivors, with surgical expertise in robotic prostatectomy.